-The organization of a project team
+How does a project team work?

-When a customer expresses a need, the company’s management will set up a team to work on the project.
-Insofar as the need is punctual, the project will be limited in time, with a beginning and an end often imposed in a contractual way.
-The company will solicit the necessary skills by addressing the various imperative constraints: time, budget, personnel, etc. The outcome of the project is called the “deliverable”: it is the solution that will be delivered to the client in response to his need.
+The outcome of the project is called the “deliverable”: it is the solution that will be delivered to the client in response to his need.
 Depending on the scope of the task, several resources will be called upon; among them, some are systematically present because they constitute the base of knowledge and skills essential to the success of the mission.
 Here are some examples of the essential functions.

-The project manager
+1. The project manager

-The project manager is responsible for the project team in charge of the preparation, implementation and completion of the project.
-In the course of its missions, it must call upon the skills likely to ensure its success.
-He or she must also lead the group and synthesize the synergies between all the players.
 He has an important role as a communicator, particularly in creating a team spirit that keeps everyone involved.
-He is often supported by a functional manager and a technical manager, but sometimes, depending on the size of the project, he can be the only member of the project team.
+He is often supported by a functional manager and a technical manager, but sometimes, depending on the size of the project, he may be the only member of theproject team.

-The functional manager
+2. The functional manager

-The functional manager is responsible for supporting the client in its modernization and technological development process.
-It carries out the global operations necessary for the preliminary study, the implementation and the realization of the project.
-He is the guarantor of the functional quality.
 His/her duties concern the proper functioning of the solution that the project will create in relation to the needs defined by the client.
 Like the project manager and the project team as a whole, he or she must respect the imperatives of quality, performance, deadlines and budget.

-The technical manager
+3. The technical manager

 The role of the technical manager is to manage the production and technical aspects of the project.
 It gives its approval on the feasibility of the project from a technical point of view and on the best way to carry it out by defining each step.
 He analyzes the needs, organizes and implements the development of the product.
 He is the guarantor of the technical quality.

-The sponsor
+4. The sponsor

-This is a referent who represents the client, but sometimes the sponsor can also be found on the project team side.
-Very often, he has an important hierarchical position in the company of the latter.
-His role is to act as a link between the project team and his company.
-Any information on the progress of the project must be communicated to him.
-It gives its opinion and agreement on the continuation of the actions.
 The sponsor is an essential guide to ensure that the project is in line with the client’s expectations and to direct the actions.
 It is a pivotal element of the project.
 This is why it must be mobilized from the outset and regularly solicited to maintain the link and ensure that expectations and achievements are perfectly matched.
 This employee must occupy a strong hierarchical position (general manager, member of the management committee or executive committee for example).
 A lower level manager may not be fully endorsed by his or her hierarchy and may slow down the project.
 It is necessary that the sponsor is experienced and has a strong impact on the company.
 He must have a perfect command of the strategy to be followed.

-The PMO (Project Management Office)
+5. PMO (Project Management Office)

 The Project Management Office (PMO) is a service, department or individual that defines the project management processes.
 It brings together a set of procedures, methods and tools to enable the steering of the mission and the management of risks.
 Using the PMO allows you to obtain a status report at any time during the project and to anticipate any necessary changes.
-The PMO oversees the governance and tools needed to plan, create, evaluate and adjudicate projects.
-He/she has a cross-functional role because he/she can link several projects and make the most of the skills of the players in the various project teams.
-Still essential in communication, it avoids the isolation of resources.

 This is a group of managers who are responsible for ensuring that a project runs smoothly within a company.
 For example, the human resources manager, the project manager, etc. They arbitrate strategies and make decisions to bring the project to a successful conclusion.